markertmer/sweater_weather/README.md

 ```

 ### 3. Background Image
 Use this `GET` request to obtain a link to a relevant image to be used for the forecast background of the city specified in the `location` param.
-For example:
 ```
 /api/v1/backgrounds?location=grandjunction,co
 ```